OkRespire/Drive-Browser/README.md

    ```bash
    go run main.go
    ```
+⚠️ Important: The program will not work without your own credentials.json.
+There is currently no shared secret or demo secret included.

-## Extra note: I only tested this on Linux and Windows.
-Windows has a less elegant solution
+## Extra note: I only tested this on linux, and on Windows the url does not get captured... for some reason